spagnuolocarmine/aws-cluster-toolkit/README.md

 A Java based application that allows the user to manage a cluster of instances on the Amazon Web Services IaaS.

 ## Software Prerequisities
-- Linux Unbuntu
+- Linux Unbuntu 16.04 LTS
-- Java Virtual Machine
+- Java Virtual Machine 1.7
-- Apache Maven
+- Apache Maven 3.0

 ## Build the project